xuri/excelize-doc/en/utils.md

 `x_split` - Horizontal position of the split, in 1/20th of a point; 0 (zero) if none.
 If the pane is frozen, this value indicates the number of columns visible in the top pane.

 `y_split` - Vertical position of the split, in 1/20th of a point; 0 (zero) if none.
 If the pane is frozen, this value indicates the number of rows visible in the left pane.
-The possible values for this attribute are defined by the W3C XML Schema double datatype.
+The possible values for this attribute are defined by the W3C XML Schema double data type.

 `top_left_cell` - Location of the top left visible cell in the bottom right pane (when in Left-To-Right mode).

 `sqref` - Range of the selection.
-Can be non-contiguous set of ranges.
+Can be a non-contiguous set of ranges.

 Example 1: freeze column `A` in the `Sheet1` and set the active cell on `Sheet1!K16`: